- Fashion and Beauty»

 For areas near your face, use the 1" clip-in extensions, and for larger wefts of hair, it's good to begin at the back, like halfway up the head.

 It's good to consider the part that has the most damaged hair first.

 Step 2 - Split the section of hair

 Starting halfway up your head, draw a straight line.
 This line must be the same length as the extension strip you intend to use.

 Now that your hair is split or parted in two sections, pack and pin the top half with a hair clip so it's out of the way when fixing your hair extension.

 Part out a thin strip of hair parallel to the straight line and tease this at the roots with your fine-toothed comb.

 Step 3 - Create a firm anchor

-In order to form a strong anchor for the clip-ins, you'll need to back-comb the hair at the points where the clips on the hair weft will be inserted onto your head.
+In order to form a strong anchor for the clip-ins, you'll need to back-comb the hair at the points where the clips on the hair weft will be inserted into your hair.
 You need the fine-toothed comb for this.

 Back-comb your hair (about an inch from the roots) on both the top and bottom sides in the exact position of the hair extension clips.